Moe-Ara/Quiz-Project-THU/README.md

 # Quiz_project

 A new team project using Flutter.
+The project is a smartphone app that is used to play/share quizzes.
+This project was developed for educational reasons.

 # ScreenShots